enviodev/docs/docs/HyperIndex/Examples/example-aerodrome-velodrome.md

 More information on the [ReadMe](https://github.com/enviodev/velodrome-indexer/blob/main/README.md).

 :::note
 It is important to note that these are not vetted for accuracy, and testing or some level of data validation is always recommended.
-Additionally the indexer my not be using the latest Envio version and was built by Envio partners and community builders.
+Additionally the indexer my not be using the latest version and was built by Envio partners and community builders.
 :::